LittleJustices/Rustball/ROLLSYNTAX.md

 > a2p1d2 (Genesys roll example):
 > Blank (use verbose or tray commands for details)

 For obvious reasons, sixball needs the command name and the roll string to be able to do anything.
 The colon separator and the comment are optional and don't affect the roll itself in any way (but you do need the colon if you want to add a comment).
+The same goes for the hash separator and repetion number (the latter affects how the roll is **handled** but not the roll itself).

 ### Dice Operations